The Intake

 Attracting new patients is the priority for most

-As well as analyzing the time spent and type of marketing activities, it’s important to recognize how independent practices calculate their marketing ROI.
+As well as analyzing the time spent and type of marketing activities, it’s important to recognize how independent practices calculate their marketing return on investment (ROI).

 New patient acquisition (48%) was the top response, followed by online reviews and ratings (34%).
-The amount of net new revenue generated (32%) was the third most common answer.
+The amount of net new revenue generated (32%) was the 3rd most common answer.

 The 5 least popular methods of measuring marketing ROI are as follows: